matortheeternal/mod-dump/README.md

 ### stdin

-You can run ModDump.exe through Mod Organizer, or (if you don't use Mod Organizer) on its own without any target line parameters.
+You can run ModDump.exe through Mod Organizer, or (if you don't use Mod Organizer) on its own, without any target line parameters.
 You will then be prompted to choose a game mode and a plugin to dump.
 Upon making a valid selection Mod Dump will perform the dump.

 NOTE: If you run ModDump.exe directly it will close immediately after the dump finishes executing.
-This may be undesireable, so I recommend either running it from the command line (by opening a command in the same directory as ModDump.exe and entering `ModDump.exe`) or using a batch script:
+This may be undesireable, so I recommend either running it from the command line (by opening a command prompt in the same directory as ModDump.exe and entering `ModDump.exe`) or using a batch script:

 ```
 @echo off